The impact of the Israeli conflict on the situation in the region. Will Azerbaijan start a war?

 Exactly military-political, because issues are decided not only by the number of weapons, but also by alliances, ties, pacts in which you participate, participation in international economic projects, etc.

 And we only have two or three years to do that.
 Two or three years to do our homework.
-So that later on, even if the world switches to other problems, we will be able to resist Azerbaijan’s aggression, because it will always have plans to attack Armenia.
-This is such a country.
+So that later on, even if the world switches to other problems, we will be able to resist Azerbaijan’s aggression, because it will always have plans to attack Armenia.”

 Follow us – Twitter | Facebook | Instagram